dudintv/dudin.tv/content/articles/startup-options.md

 3. Check out the format.
 It must be ```"<path to engine>" <startup options #1> <startup options #2>```.
 Every option separates by space.
 For example: <br/> ```"C:\Program Files\Vizrt\Viz3\viz.exe" -u1 -y```
 4. Add your option through space. _Or delete existing one._ For example: <br/> ```"C:\Program Files\Vizrt\Viz3\viz.exe" -u1 -y  -g videowall.cfg```

-Every one option starts with minus sign "-".
+Each option starts with minus sign "-".
 If the option have a parameter, it writes after the option definition through space.

 ## VizArtist / VizEngine